kgupta786/e-cloud/README.md

 # e-cloud
 a  virtual cloud database project it basically includes the codes for this project..
-THE copyrights of this project are with its owner..
+The copyrights of this project are with its owner..